starwolf0320/Introduction-to-React/README.md

   </p>
 </p>

-# Getting started with React
+# Intro to React

-This is the code from the course "Getting Started With React", found on [JustDjango](https://learn.justdjango.com)
+This is the code from the course "Intro to React", found on [JustDjango](https://learn.justdjango.com)

 ---